Cassards/cassards.github.io/_pages/welcome.md

 I am a French engineer in computer science and applied mathematics.
 I am particularly interested in video games, for which I have a strong interest.

-Unfortunately I have not yet translated this site in english.
+Unfortunately I have not yet translated this site in English.
 The presentations of my projects are therefore only available in French.

 However, I encourage you to visit my [LinkedIn](www.linkedin.com/in/sebastien-cassard) or [my itch.io](https://shaib.itch.io/)(which you will find my personal game development projects also available [here](/unity/)) page which are written in English.